How to book a rental car with rewards points

 There are four ways to use reward points for paying for a rental car.
 These are redeeming cash back rewards, redeeming flexible reward points, using car rental loyalty program rewards and booking a car with airline miles.

 Using rewards from a cash back credit card is straightforward.
 You simply use your credit card to book and pay for the rental, then request the reward redemption based on the rules and rates of the cash back card that you have.
 You’ll be charged for the rental, and then reimbursed as a statement credit.
 Choose a cash back card with a high redemption return for best value.
+Here are our top picks for the best cash back credit cards.

 If you have a card that is part of a flexible reward points program, like American Express Membership Rewards or Chase Ultimate Rewards, you can book a rental car through the travel portal just like you would for booking a flight or hotel.
 Redemptions are still tied to the cost of rental, but will vary based on the points redemption value of your particular card.